 When I was young my life was full of magic.
 Fairies were real.
 Impossible things could magically happen and so much of the world around me felt mysteriously unexplainable in the best way.
 When I started to read independently, my favourite books were full of sorceress’s, wizards, magical realms, grand quests and, most of all, anything was possible.
-Were you the same?

 The invasion of the practical

 Of course, like all of us, I had to leave that world behind.
 When I was a teenager, family life was tough financially and everything was a struggle.
 I swapped magic for earning money at the corner shop to subsidise the weekly shop.
-The lesson I learnt was that life is hard and you have to work and push to survive.
+The lesson I learnt back then was that life is hard and you have to work and push to survive.
 That if you aren’t careful you will be washed away and everything will be taken away from you.
 Survival mode was hard wired in me as a way of experiencing the world.

 We all leave fairy-land behind

-I suspect many of us have this lesson in one form or another as we grow up.
 Maybe we learn that out value is in the results we achieve.
 Or maybe we have to look a certain way in order to be ok.
 Perhaps we leave childhood with the fear that we’ll never know that safety again.
 In a way there’s a necessary pulling away from fantasy as we live in this modern world.
 Fairytales and fantasies are all well and good but they don’t pay the bills now do they?
 Except, somewhere along the way I suspect we threw the baby away with the bathwater.

 The Value of Magic